IBM/fm-vs-code-extension/README.md

 - Assumes knowledge of IBM File Manager for z/OS&reg; product [installation][link-fm-install] and [features][link-features]
-- The File Manager VS Code extension connectivity to File Manager host is similar to using the Application Delivery Foundation for z/OS&reg; common component (ADFzCC) server
+- The File Manager VS Code extension connectivity to File Manager host is similar to using the Application Delivery Foundation for z/OS&reg; Common Component (ADFzCC) server
-  - Assumes knowledge of how to [install][link-adfz-install] and [configure][link-adfz-config]
+  - Assumes knowledge of how to [install][link-adfz-install] and [configure][link-adfz-config] the ADFz Common Component server
-    the Application Delivery Foundation for z/OS&reg; common component server
-  - [ADFzCC][link-adfz-customize] must use the [AT-TLS][link-adfz-attls] feature when configuring TLS support
+  - [ADFz Common Component][link-adfz-customize] must use the [AT-TLS][link-adfz-attls] feature when configuring TLS support

 ## VS Code extension requirements